Cryptocurrency is making lots of noise, literally

 But the Chinese government isn't the only invisible hand here.
 The "right to mine" bill itself was drafted by a bitcoin advocacy group, the Satoshi Action Fund, that's pushing similar bills in at least 12 other states.

-In Arkansas, at least 50 bitcoin mining plants are planned, and even Senator Bryant concedes that his bill needs fixing.
+In Arkansas, even Senator Bryant concedes that his bill needs fixing.
 "We are looking at a state law that will, you know, ultimately require these crypto operations to not generate noise," he said.

 Meanwhile, Gladys Anderson and her neighbors are suing.
 "We've set up a GoFundMe; we've done some raffles," she said.
 "We most recently sold smoked pork butts."